 The competitions of College Decathlon are:

-- Billboard Ad: Each team will submit a billboard design to promote MAES.
+- Billboard Ad: During this competition, each team will submit a billboard design to promote MAES.
 This billboard must be a graphic that can be utilized through digital platforms to promote the MAES brand.

-- Centerpiece Spirit: Each team will manufacture a centerpiece that represents their university/college.
+- Centerpiece Spirit: During this competition, each team will manufacture a centerpiece that represents their university/college.
 The centerpiece will be displayed during the Scholars’ Luncheon.

-- Innovation Improv: Each team will have 20 minutes to develop skits based upon a narrative where they must fill in several blanks.
+- Innovation Improve: During this competition, teams will develop skits based upon a narrative where they must fill in several blanks.
 The skit must last 1-2 minutes, must involve all team members, and make use of 2 props and 1 mystery prop.

-- Role Model Profile: Each team will submit a short profile (200-300 words) on a role model they interview during the Symposium.
+- Role Model Profile: During this competition, each team will submit a short profile (200-300 words) on a role model they interview during the Symposium.
 This profile must put a face to MAES and be suitable for publishing online via social media.

-- Shirt Design: Each team will design and manufacture a shirt for MAES.
-The shirts will be presented during a fashion show at the Scholars’ Luncheon.
+- Shirt Design: During this competition, each team will design and produce a shirt for MAES.

-- STEM Fundamentals Exam: Each team will complete a multiple choice written exam of 20 questions in 15 minutes testing their knowledge of basic science, engineering, mathematics, and technology.
-Each team will be allowed to send three participants to help complete the exam.
+- STEM Fundamentals Exam: Three individuals from each team will complete a written exam testing their knowledge of basic science, engineering, mathematics, technology, and MAES.

 Recent student interns will present on their internship experience in a competitive tournament bracket with the goal of highlighting the types of projects and learning achievable through a summer internship and how it has positively affected their career.